drand/website/README.md

 Always test that you blog post is displaying correctly before merging anything into `master`.

 ## Deployment to drand.love
-Commits on master automatically deploy the updated website to https://drand.love using [Fleek](https://fleek.co/).
-Commits on side branches provide a preview build in their `fleek/build` check.
+Commits on master automatically deploy the updated website to https://drand.love using Cloudflare Pages.
+Commits on side branches provide a preview build.
-See [this entry](https://docs.fleek.co/hosting/site-deployment/) in Fleek's documentation for more details on how that happens.